In-depth reviews

 It took the best part of a decade to replace the Nissan Juke because the original was such a successful concept.
 But like a band following up with a difficult second album, there was a lot expected of the next-generation Juke when it arrived in 2019, and not just from its loyal fans.

 Ever since the first Juke entered the charts, scores of rivals have come along to cash in on its success.
-Some were much more practical, others were more fun to drive.
-And, of course, a number had gone down the electrification route and shunned diesel power.
+Some are more practical, others are more fun to drive.
+And, of course, a number had gone down the electrification route.
 In the process of making something that tried to cater to all tastes, the resulting second-generation Juke didn’t quite hit all the right notes, and has since been playing catch-up to some seriously accomplished competition.

 However, it was just as easy to own and drive, and as a result, sales boomed.
 Rivals naturally pitched in behind the Juke with crossovers of their own, but it took a while for the industry to catch up, and Nissan made hay.